South-African-History-Online/franco-frescura/hugo-site/content/architecture/conservation/historical-conservation-devel-strategy.md

 - Historical Conservation
 date: '2025-01-01'
 draft: false
-title: Architecture | Historical Conservation
+title: The Development Of A Conservation Strategy For Small Urban Centres In The Eastern Cape
 type: docs
 ---